 This is the trillion-yen question for Japan.
-Tourist arrivals have been down 99.9% on the previous year's levels for three consecutive months since April.
+Tourist arrivals have been down 99.9% in 2020 based on the previous year's levels for three consecutive months since April.
 The number of arrivals from foreign travellers was just 2,500 in June.
 These are the lowest totals recorded since records began in 1964 when the previous low for monthly foreign visitors was 17,543, recorded in February of that year(Kyodo News)

 As one of the country's boom sectors over the past 10 years the question of how and when to re-open Japan's borders, currently closed to nationals from over 110 countries around the world, is near the top of the agenda.

 Japan is considering ways to lift the travel ban for tourists in time for next year's Olympics, according to sources close to the Japanese government.

 These rumours have yet to be confirmed on the record by a government official.
 However, they are the first time a roadmap for re-opening the country has been outlined in any form since the outbreak of the coronavirus pandemic which is good news for anyone hoping to visit Japan in 2021.
 The proposals mentioned in the article may include a trial period which the sources indicated could begin in April 2021.
 Measures include:

 - a consultation centre for foreign tourists regarding coronavirus

 - requesting tourists to provide updates on their health using a smartphone app

 - requirements for all visitors to have passed negative for the coronavirus prior to departure and upon entering Japan

 - requirements for all visitors to have private medical insurance should they become infected in Japan